shmakins/perl-api-rest/README.md

 - [Video on Youtube][1]

 The project was created using Catalyst Framework.

 In lib/PerlRest/App we have our Controller Transactions and the Model Transaction.

-    Also, in root/templates we have the UI.
+In root/templates we have the UI.
 In root/static we have the public resources (css and js).

-    You can install catalyst and dependencies in your system or use docker :)
+You can install catalyst and dependencies in your system (step 1.0) or use docker (step 1.1) ☺️

 #### Step 1.0 - Install perl and catalyst:
     - Install PERL (http://strawberryperl.com/)